Electronic Crockmeter TF411

 Therefore, different organizations and countries have set standards to strictly limit the colorfastness of apparel and home textiles in order to minimize the potential dangers the products may cause.
 Different organizations and countries, according to their national custom and industrial development standards, have developed methods of testing the safety of the dye after being rubbed, similar to daily wear and tear.
 There are differences between these test methods and they have a certain impact on the test results.

+What is crockmeter?
 Average friction is determined by conditions specified in the friction test machine, which is called Crockmeter.
 The crockmerter can be divided into motorized crockmeter and manual crockmeter.
 In crocking test, the standard white cloth (dry and wet) is fixed to the friction head, and under certain pressure, the dyed samples subsequently emitted certain chemicals.
 Friction from the standard white cloth was tested a specified number of times.
 First, the sample is dry, and the color transfer to the white cloth can be compared with the staining gray sample card, or color transfer sample card to assess the degree of loss in colorfastness, thus, the level of colorfastness is calculated.

 Comparison of Rubbing Colorfastness Test Methods (Crockmeter Test Methods)